South Coast NSW History Story

 ‘Currarong’ is believed to be derived from a local Aboriginal word meaning ‘place of many winds’.

 The first person thought to have settled in Currarong was Alex Carvis in the 1890s.
-Initially a gum collector from grass trees, he built a hut and took campers fishing in small boats and from the cliffs.
+Initially a collector of gum from grass trees, he built a hut and took campers fishing in small boats and from the cliffs.

-From the 1880s, the 4,200-acre southern part of Beecroft Peninsula has been used by the Royal Australian Navy for bombing and for offshore to onshore target practice.
+From the 1880s, the southern part of Beecroft Peninsula was used by the Royal Australian Navy for bombing and for offshore to onshore target practice.
 It is now known as the Beecroft Weapons Range.
 In 1955 shells from the Black Prince, a New Zealand ship doing exercises with the RAN, landed in the Currarong village!

 Image: Bromley’s Service Station, Currarong 1944